omgnetwork/ewallet/README.md

   }
 }
 ```

+You can also access the Admin Panel web interface via `http://localhost:4000/admin` using
+the credentials provided during the seed.

 All set!
 Start playing around with the API using the Swagger docs below to learn more about the available endpoints.
 Enjoy!